Courses and Requirements

 Handbuilding techniques will be employed to explore the sculptural possibilities of clay.
 A developed visual and conceptual vocabulary will accompany the technical aspects of ceramics through studio practice and class critique.
 Not open to seniors.
 Maximum enrollment, 16.
 Murtaugh.

-Fundamentals of sculpture using traditional and nontraditional materials and methods.
+Three-dimensional explorations will focus and reflect upon our relationship with the natural and constructed world.
+Emphasis on process and the language of materials will direct form, meaning, and the context of objects and installations created.
 A developed visual and conceptual vocabulary will accompany studio practice and class critique.
 Not open to seniors.
 Maximum enrollment, 12.
 Murtaugh.
+Maximum enrollment, 12.

 Application of basic drawing principles to the representation of the human figure, with emphasis on anatomy and proportion.
 Examination of related topics such as the figure in the environment and portraiture.
 Not open to seniors.
 Maximum enrollment, 20.
 Kuharic.

 Introduction to the study of the methods and techniques of oil painting, with emphasis on still-life, figures and landscape.
 Not open to seniors.
 Maximum enrollment, 16.
 Salzillo.

 Introduction to fundamentals of craft and study of experimental video.
 Emphasis on developing ideas and conveying meaning through video art, working outside commercial traditions.
 Not open to seniors.
 Maximum enrollment, 12.
 Gant.

 An introduction to the history, tools and language of basic animation styles.
 This course will trace the history of experiments in animated imagery from 19th Century photography through 20th Century film into 21st Century digital works.
 The class will cover basic techniques in Photoshop, Adobe Premier, and illustration and animation software interfaces.
 No pre-requisite.
 Not open to First Years.
 Maximum enrollment, 12.
 Ella Gant.